Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 A software mention contains at least a software substantive, which could be a proper name or an implicit name like _script_, _program_, etc., and optional attributes: a URL, a publisher (organization or individual which publishes the software), a version, a programming language and one or several bibliographical references.

 In order to characterize software contributions in research papers, we need to identify precisely the created software parts.
 For example when a script is developed and should be run in a particular environment, we distinguish the script as one software component distinct from its software environment.
-For this, we introduce the typing for software mention:
+For this, we introduce a typing for software mention:

-- standalone software
+- **standalone software**: a software expressed in the mention context without dependency to another software and which does not require code

-- software environment
+- **software environment**: a software requiring some code/scripts to realize the research task, expressed in the mention context with or without dependency to another software

-- named software component
+- **named software component**: a named software depending on another software environment to run, the software environment being expressed in the mention context

-- implicit software component
+- **implicit software component**: an unnamed software depending on another software environment to run, the software environment being expressed in the mention context, and where the software refering expression is a generic term for program. such as program, code, script, macro, package, library, etc.

 #### Annotations